 - 1 ¼ cup plant based milk

-- Add the wet ingredients and mix until a smooth batter is achieved.
+- Sift all the dry ingredients except the raisins together in a large bowl.
+Mix until evenly combined.
+Add the wet ingredients (including the flax egg) and mix until a smooth batter is achieved.
 Pour in the raisins and mix until evenly distributed.
 Set aside.

 - Wash hands before baking